cnio-bu/bollito/tutorials/pbmc/README.md

 ### 2. Alignment quantification and demultiplexing.

-All these step are carried out by STAR.
+All these steps are carried out by STAR.
 The user must be careful to choose the **correct parameters** (technology and chemistry), since an error in this step might not be detected until downstream steps.

 The main outputs are: